Check if you are eligible

 You may qualify if you have a Non-visible (hidden) disability:

-- cannot undertake a journey without there being a risk of serious harm to their health or safety or that of any other person
+- cannot undertake a journey without there being a risk of serious harm to your health or safety or the health and safety of another person.

 - cannot undertake a journey without it causing you very considerable psychological or mental distress

 - have very considerable difficulty when walking (both the physical act and experience of walking).